 - 3 cups of reduced sodium chicken broth plus more if desired

-- 1 tablespoon ground cumin You can use less
+- 1 teaspoon ground cumin Feel free to use more

 - 1 bay leaf